A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3

 WISE (the Wide-field Infrared Survey Explorer mission,\citealt{wright2010wide}) is a satellite with a 40 cm aperture launched by NASA in 2009, it has four bands at 3.4, 4.6, 12 and 22 $\mu$m (hereafter referred to as W1, W2, W3, and W4, respectively), and has angular resolutions of 6.1, 6.4, 6.5 and 12.0 arcseconds in its four bands, respectively.
-ALLWISE catalog \citep{cutri2013vizier} is built by combining data from the WISE cryogenic and NEOWISE \citep{mainzer2011preliminary} post-cryogenic survey, which contains the positions, apparent motions, magnitudes and point-spread function (PSF) profile fit information for about 748 million objects.
+AllWISE catalog \citep{cutri2013vizier} is built by combining data from the WISE cryogenic and NEOWISE \citep{mainzer2011preliminary} post-cryogenic survey, which contains the positions, apparent motions, magnitudes and point-spread function (PSF) profile fit information for about 748 million objects.

-$Gaia$ EDR3 \citep{lindegren2021gaia}, which was released at the end of 2020, is the early releases of $Gaia$ Data Release 3 (DR3). $Gaia$ DER3 contains the 5-parameter (positions, parallaxes, and proper motions) astrometric solution for around 585 million sources and the 6-parameter (positions, parallaxes, proper motions and pseudo-colours) astrometric solution for 882 million sources.
+$Gaia$ EDR3 \citep{lindegren2021gaia}, which was released at the end of 2020, is the early releases of $Gaia$ Data Release 3 (DR3). $Gaia$ EDR3 contains the 5-parameter (positions, parallaxes, and proper motions) astrometric solution for around 585 million sources and the 6-parameter (positions, parallaxes, proper motions and pseudo-colours\footnote{The pseudocolour is the astrometrically estimated effective wavenumber of the photon flux distribution in the astrometric (G) band, measured in $\mu m^{-1}$ (\url{https://gea.esac.esa.int/archive/documentation/GEDR3/Gaia_archive/chap_datamodel/sec_dm_main_tables/ssec_dm_gaia_source.html}).}) astrometric solution for 882 million sources.
 The magnitude limit is about G $\approx$ 21 mag at the faint end and about G $\approx$ 3 mag at the bright end.
 In addition, it also provides the 2-parameter (positions) astrometric solution for around 344 million additional sources.
 For 5-parameter and 6-parameter sources, both position and parallax uncertainties are less than 0.5 mas at G $\leq$ 20 mag, and about 1.0 $\sim$ 1.3 mas at G = 21 mag, while the proper motion uncertainties are almost less than 0.5 mas/yr at G $\leq$ 20 mag, and 1.4 mas/yr at G = 21 mag.